Marenz/doWork/README.md

 * You conciously think about what you want to do now.
 * You cannot just click it away, it forces you to type something in.

+# Downloading

+You can get it from the release page or just use this direct link: https://github.com/Marenz/doWork/releases/download/v0.1/doWork.7z

 # Compiling

 Easiest way to compile is to just open the QtCreator project and use the GUI.